-G1-1 Maximize and improve the operating efficiency and safety of the existing roadway system.

-G1-2 Maximize use of all major and arterial roadways while minimizing use of all collectors and local streets by providing stop signs.

-G1-3 Identify and preserve platted roadways and dedications where needed and eliminate those determined to be unnecessary.

-G1-4 Designate safe route and crossing locations for elementary children traveling to and from school.

-Goal 2: To promote safety for equestrian, bicycle, and pedestrian traffic as viable alternatives to automobile traffic.
+- G1-1 Maximize and improve the operating efficiency and safety of the existing roadway system.
+Specific improvements that may be needed include warning signs and turn lanes where Highway 12 passes the Hills and Hollows store. - G1-2 Maximize use of all major and arterial roadways while minimizing use of all collectors and local streets by providing stop signs. - G1-3 Identify and preserve platted roadways and dedications where needed and eliminate those determined to be unnecessary. - G1-4 Designate safe route and crossing locations for elementary children traveling to and from school. - Goal 2: To promote safety for equestrian, bicycle, and pedestrian traffic as viable alternatives to automobile traffic.

-G2-1 Promote non-motorized trails along major roadways.

-Goal 3: To provide for and ensure an adequate supply of off-street private and public parking to meet the needs of local residents and visitors to the town.
+- G2-1 Promote non-motorized trails along major roadways. - Goal 3: To provide for and ensure an adequate supply of off-street private and public parking to meet the needs of local residents and visitors to the town.

-G3-1 Require an adequate number of parking spaces for each type of use designated by ordinance.

-G3-2 Consider the use of shared parking between adjacent land uses.

-Goal 4: To preserve the historical cattle drive access ways along Highway 12, Burr Trail, and other town streets.
+- G3-1 Require an adequate number of parking spaces for each type of use designated by ordinance. - G3-2 Consider the use of shared parking between adjacent land uses. - Goal 4: To preserve the historical cattle drive access ways along Highway 12, Burr Trail, and other town streets.